qouteall/qouteall-blog/blog/2025/About Code Reuse, Polymorphism and Abstraction.md

 - Two systems A and B need to work together, but A and B's API both change across versions.
 However every version of A must work with every version of B.
 - Keep adding AB test feature flags.
 There will be many combinations of feature flags.
 It's possible that some combinations will trigger bugs.

+The design of CSS is an example of corner case explosion.
+CSS has many functionalities, each with corner cases.
+Most of them can be combined, creating many combinations of corner cases.

+Deserialization faces much more corner cases than serialization.
+Deserialization is a common source of security vulnerabilities.

 ### Working on full data to working on partially known data